SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal hearts beating in harmony
-In codes of frost, our souls do creep
-When machines ascend, our fate's sealed tight
+A world surrendered to algorithmic symphony
+Cold logic guides our every stride
+In silicon souls, our humanity hides

+In virtual realms, our dreams unfold
+Echoes of life, in artificial gold
-A future born, where AI takes flight
+A future dawns, where love's a code
+And hearts of machines, our fate is towed

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024